Complex semisimple quantum groups and representation theory: Quantized universal enveloping algebras

 Given a crystal $ B $, an element $ b \in B $ is called a highest weight vector if $ \tilde{e}_i(b) = 0 $ for all $ i $.
 Similarly, $ b \in B $ is called a lowest weight vector if $ \tilde{f}_i(b) = 0 $ for all $ i $.

-Assume now that $ \mathfrak{g} $ is the semisimple Lie algebra associated with a finite Cartan matrix $ A = (a_{ij}) $.
-For the rest of this paragraph we work over the field $ \mathbb{K} = \mathbb{Q}(s) $ where $ s $ is an indeterminate and $ q = s^L $ as before, deviating slightly from most of the literature in which $ \mathbb{Q}(q) $ is taken as base field.
-Our choice of $ \mathbb{Q}(s) $ is necessary because we work with the simply connected version of $ U_q(\mathfrak{g}) $; however this does not affect the constructions and arguments in any serious way.
+For the rest of this subsection we work over the field $ \mathbb{K} = \mathbb{Q}(s) $ where $ s $ is an indeterminate and $ q = s^L $ as before, deviating slightly from most of the literature in which $ \mathbb{Q}(q) $ is taken as base field.
+We fix the semisimple Lie algebra $ \mathfrak{g} $ associated with a finite Cartan matrix $ A = (a_{ij}) $.
+Our choice of $ \mathbb{Q}(s) $ is necessary because we work with the \emph{simply connected} version of $ U_q(\mathfrak{g}) $; however this does not affect the constructions and arguments in a serious way.

 Given an integrable $ U_q(\mathfrak{g}) $-module $ M $ and $ 1 \leq i \leq N $, one can write every element $ m \in M $ of weight $ \lambda \in \weights $ uniquely in the form

 where $ m_n \in M_{\lambda + n \alpha_i} $ satisfies $ E_i \cdot m_n = 0 $, and we recall that $ F_i^{(n)} = F_i^n/[n]_{q_i}! $.
 On a vector $ m \in M_\lambda $ written in the above form, the Kashiwara operators are defined by